AbiJays/Introduction-to-Lists/lists.md

 python3 task_list
 ```
-Then hit enter and your list will be printed out within terminal.
+Then hit enter and your list should be printed out within terminal.

 ```python
 #Terminal